JiayuanWang-JW/YOLOv8-multi-task/README.md

 ### Contributions

 * We have developed a lightweight model capable of integrating three tasks into a single unified model.
 This is particularly beneficial for multi-task that demand real-time processing.
 * We have designed a novel Adaptive Concatenate Module specifically for the neck region of segmentation architectures.
-This module can adaptively concatenate features, further enhancing the model's generality.
+This module can adaptively concatenate features without manual design, further enhancing the model's generality.
-* We designed a lightweight, and generic segmentation head.
-No trick, simple and useful.
+* We designed a lightweight, simple, and generic segmentation head.
 We have a unified loss function for the same type of task head, meaning we don't need to custom design for specific tasks.
+It is only built by a series of convolutional layers.
-* We evaluated our model on publicly available autonomous driving datasets, achieving competitive results, particularly in terms of inference time and visualization.
-Moreover, we further assessed our model's performance using real road datasets and significantly outperformed competitors.
+* Extensive experiments are conducted based on publicly accessible autonomous driving datasets, which demonstrate that our model can outperform existing works, particularly in terms of inference time and visualization.
+Moreover, we further conducted experiments using real road datasets, which also demonstrate that our model significantly outperformed the state-of-the-art approaches.

 ### Results